What Is Microfinance? A Powerful Guide to Positive Impact

 What is Microfinance?

 Unlike regular banks, microfinance institutions (MFIs) don’t require big collateral or long credit histories.
-Instead, they use group lending models, trust, and community reputation to ensure people repay their loans.
+Instead, they may use group lending models, trust, and community reputation to encourage repayment.

 The Background of Microfinance